drewbourne/hamcrest-as3/README.markdown

 ## Filtering with Hamcrest

-The MXML Matchers can be combined with FilterFunction and CompositeFilterFunction to provide a very flexible and declarative way to define complex conditional filter functions for use with collection views (ArrayCollection, XMLListCollection, ListCollectionView, HierarchicalCollection, etc.).
+The MXML Matchers can be combined with FilterFunction and CompositeFilterFunction to provide a very flexible and declarative way to define complex conditional filter functions for use with collection views (ArrayCollection, XMLListCollection, ListCollectionView, HierarchicalCollectionView, etc.).

     <mx:Script>
         <![CDATA[